isabella232/help-7/sphinx/src/cloud-analytics/custom-metrics.rst

 Including Customer Metrics in Cloud Analytics Reports
 -----------------------------------------------------

-To include a metric in a report, :doc:`create a new report​ <create-cloud-report/index>`
+To include a metric in a report, :doc:`create a new report <create-cloud-report/index>`

 In the Report configuration panel select *'Metric'*